dyhes/zulip/templates/zerver/help/reading-strategies.md

 # Reading strategies

-In Zulip, streams determine who gets a message.
+In Aloha, streams determine who gets a message.
 Topics tell you what the message is about.
-If you are not yet familiar with Zulip's topics, we recommend first reading about [streams and topics](/help/streams-and-topics).
+If you are not yet familiar with Aloha's topics, we recommend first reading about [streams and topics](/help/streams-and-topics).

-This article details a few ways to efficiently read through messages in Zulip.
+This article details a few ways to efficiently read through messages in Aloha.

 ## Topic by topic

-Like your email inbox, for most users, Zulip works best if you read it topic-by-topic.
+Like your email inbox, for most users, Aloha works best if you read it topic-by-topic.

 ### Finding a topic to read